 Commenting on the award win, Tim Ebenezer, COO at Foundation SP said: “Last year was challenging for us with Covid-19 but we outperformed all of our forecasts.
 We added 50 people and had strong growth.
 We were privately owned and the management buyout saw LDC take a stake in the business.
 We chose them because it was a brilliant cultural match for us.
 We are now continuing with organic and acquisitive growth.”

 Related case study

-Foundation SP: Backing a people-centric digital transformation business
+FSP: Backing a people-centric digital transformation business

 Multi-million pound minority investment to support organic growth.